Abonacolta/abonacolta.github.io/_pages/ISOP.md

 ---
-permalink: /
+layout: archive
 title: "ISOP Member Spotlights"
+permalink: /ISOP/
 author_profile: true
 redirect_from:
-  - /ISOP/
-  - /ISOP.html
+  - /ISOP
 ---

+{% include base_path %}

 As part of the ISOP communications committee, I have the opportunity to interview leaders in the field of protistology to discuss all things protists and how to get the general public more interested in our field!